AndrewSchaff/IP-Camera-Controller/README.md

 This program also uses `OpenCV`'s background subtractor to provide a motion alarm.
 When a significant change is detected in the frame, a red banner with the words 'Movement Detected' will flash at the top of the screen while an audible tone is played.
 This works based on a 'difference score': after the background subtractor mask is created, the number of white pixels counted.
 More white pixels = more change.
 This feature is still a little sensitive to small movements, so try to avoid pointing the camera at trees if you can.

 There are a few basic controls for `MotionChecker.py`:
- - Left Shoulder Button: Hold this to show the motion masl (B/W image of all motion in frame)
+ - Left Shoulder Button: Hold this to show the motion mask (B/W image of all motion in frame)
  - Left Trigger Button: Reset background subtractor/silence alarms

 ## Program features